 With this shared resource of website elements, web editors at Rutgers now use a common set of components—slideshows, videos, photos, news blocks—but with the freedom to arrange assets and use branding elements according to their own unique needs.
 The component library assets can be arranged in countless ways, not only for these three websites, but to support the creation of future sites for other Rutgers schools, programs, centers, institutes, offices.
 Using the shared components, web editors can create beautiful sites that align with the Rutgers brand.

 From concept to launch, Rutgers and Digital Pulp stewarded together this ambitious idea of a shared library of recombinable website components to stakeholders and communicators throughout the institution.

 The three sites we created for Rutgers?
 They aren’t twins, they’re sisters.
-Rutgers.edu and Rutgers New Brunswick are live.
-And the ORED site launches this summer.
+Rutgers.edu, newbrunswick.rutgers.edu, and research.rutgers.edu are now live.
 Together they are unique, functional sister sites with common underlying technology and global design elements.
 Everything can be shared and moved around to create a more consistent user experience, but not at the expense of discrete organizational identities.
 It was a holistic approach to develop a modern, efficient and unified system of sites while saving Rutgers money and time.